 Vaishno Devi is among the holiest Hindu temples dedicated to Goddess Shakti which is located in the Trikuta Hills of Jammu and Kashmir State in India.
 In Hindu religion Vaishno Devi, is also known as Mata Rani and Vaishnavi which is believed to be a manifestation of the Mother Goddess.
 The Shrine of Mother Goddess is one of the most revered and most popular religious centers in Northern India which is visited by around 8 million pilgrims every year.
 The shrine is situated at an altitude of 5200 feet above sea level and at a distance of approximately 12 km from Katra, a small town in Jammu and Kashmir State of India.
 This is the only place where these three Goddesses Maa Laxmi, Maa Kali and Maa Saraswati are enshrined in one temple in the form of natural stones or 'pindies'.

-The holy cave shrine of Mata Vaishno Devi is 30 meter long and just one and a half meter high.
+Vaishno Devi Tour takes you to the holy cave shrine of Mata Vaishno Devi is 30 meter long and just one and a half meter high.
 It is the famous pilgrimage destination where scores of devotees come to pay homage and seek holy blessings.
-Majority of the devotees prefer to trek up the 13 Km route to the shrine.
+Majority of the devotees prefer to trek up the 13 km route to the shrine.
 But there are other options available as well.
 Tourists can hire a palki or take a pony ride.
 The state government also offers helicopter services from Katra and Jammu up to the shrine.

 Legend of Holy Shrine